The link was not copied. Your current browser may not support copying via this button.

 Series Editors:Yongjin Zhang, Professor of International Politics, University of Bristol, UK, Shogo Suzuki, Senior Lecturer in Chinese Politics, University of Manchester, UK and Peter Kristensen, Associate Professor in International Relations, University of Copenhagen, Denmark.

-Bristol Studies in East Asian International Relations, a major new series from Bristol University Press combines original research and theoretical innovation to provide fresh insight into the changing international politics of East Asia and into International Relations theory.
+Bristol Studies in East Asian International Relations, a major series from Bristol University Press combines original research and theoretical innovation to provide fresh insight into the changing international politics of East Asia and into International Relations theory.

 Bristol Studies in East Asian International Relations